troglobit/awesome-config/README.md

 The awesome Troglobit configuration
 ===================================

-This is a fork of [Vincent Bernat's aweseome configuration] of the [awesome window manager].
-It has been reworked and generalized to fit my own use case more.
+This is my personal reworked and slightly generalized fork of [Vincent Bernat's configuration] of the [awesome window manager].

-The following is a cut down of Vincent's original comments, rewritten to the third person.
+The following is a cut down version of Vincent's original comments, rewritten to the third person.

 ----